A brief study of Galaxy, Stars and Constellations

 Black holes contain what is called an event horizon.
 It is actually the limit at which there is no point of return when reached.
 The item is forever and ever lost.

 Outside the event horizon, the object still has a fighting chance to escape the phenomenal pull of a black hole’s gravity, just as some light does.
-Inside the black hole, all matter is infinitely stretched and, at the very center of the black hole, is crushed to what physicists call a singularity in order to characterize matter infinitely compressed to a single point.
+Inside the black hole, all matter is infinitely stretched and, at the very centre of the black hole, is crushed to what physicists call a singularity in order to characterize matter infinitely compressed to a single point.
 A singularity is a mathematical term.

 What is a constellation?